YounesElhjouji/nvim-copy/README.md

 # nvim-copy

 **nvim-copy** is a Neovim plugin written in Lua that allows you to copy the content of files—from visible buffers, Git-modified files, quickfix lists, Harpoon marks, or entire directories—to the clipboard.
 The plugin supports preserving code folds, making it easier to view folded sections in the copied output.
+It is also highly configurable:

+- **Folding:** All commands support the `nofolds` flag to disable preserving fold information.
+- **Recursion:** The copy directory and copy Harpoon commands support the `norecurse` flag to disable recursive file search.

 ## Features